vsauerland/calibrate2O/README.md

 "msub serial.job" (for the chain job approach) or "msub unchained.job".
 Using the Slurm job scheduling system, the corresponding submission would read "sbatch serial.job" or "sbatch unchained.job".
+NOTE, that the headers of the example jobfiles in this package are for Slurm.
 It is possible to continue a terminated optimization by increasing the iteration number in nIter.txt and submitting "serial.job" ("unchained.job"), again.
 Also in the case of an interruption caused by technical problems,